top of page

 Lab lead

-I am a NERC IRF fellow and a Senior Researcher at the Environmental Change Institute, University of Oxford.
+I am an Associate Professor and NERC IRF fellow at the Environmental Change Institute, University of Oxford.
 My interest lies in developing...

 Kendall Jefferys